playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-3-4bb6/index.md

 ng run booking-mobile-e2e:e2e
 ```

-<figcaption>Lint and test the mobile booking application and end-to-end testing projects.</figcaption>
+> Lint and test the mobile booking application and end-to-end testing projects.

 Well done, we now have the following application project folder structure in place.